Plantar Fasciitis Norwood

 Plantar fasciitis occurs when the plantar fascia, a ligament at the bottom of your feet, becomes inflamed, leading to pain when standing after rest or physical activity.

-Plantar fasciitis pain can be triggered by standing up or walking first thing in the morning, after long periods of standing, or when rising from sitting.
-Contributing factors include footwear, foot structure, and the surfaces you walk or run on.
+Standing up or walking in the morning, standing for extended periods, or rising from sitting can trigger plantar fasciitis pain.
+Contributing causes include footwear, foot structure, and the surfaces you walk or run on.

 Home treatments like resting, stretching, massage, and using ice packs can offer quick relief.
 Applying an ice pack wrapped in a cloth to the painful area for 15 minutes several times daily can be an effective treatment.